 With the Escalation feature, you can ensure important voicemails never go unheard.
 This feature makes it easy to automatically escalate unheard voicemails to the designated email addresses.
-For example, you can escalate sales voicemails to the sales manager when salesperson is on vacation.
+For example, you can escalate sales voicemails to the sales manager when a salesperson is on vacation.
 Simply create a “Sales” extension group in 3CX, assign all the sales extensions to this group, then configure the group for escalation.
 With escalation, any extensions in this group will be monitored for unheard voicemails.
 If an unheard voicemail is detected, the voicemail will be escalated automatically to the designated email addresses.

 Create an Escalation #

-- In the Expire field, enter the time (in minutes).
+- In the Expire field, enter the time in minutes.

 - In the Emails text box, enter one or more email addresses separated by commas, to which you want to mail the escalated voicemail.